elektronaut/sugar/README.md

  rails server

-== Credits
+## Credits

 Although it's written from scratch, the look and feel of Sugar was inspired by Vanilla, an open-source forum by Lussumo.
 Thanks to the members of the B3S community for feedback, ideas and encouragement, names far too many to be mentioned.
-Napkin was written by Branden Hall of Automata Studios (http://automatastudios.com).
+Napkin was written by Branden Hall of [Automata Studios](http://automatastudios.com/).

 The name?
 It's what Butterscotch is made of, and it's totally sweet.

-== License
+## License

 Copyright (c) 2008 Inge Jørgensen